TienDatJohnyDo/seng438-a5-group13/seng438-a5-group13.md

 ### Geometric Prediction
 <img src = "pictures/GeometricPred.png" alt = "GeometricPred.png" width = "700"/>

+This graph represents the geometric model of for the dataset 2.
+We can see the raw data as well as the predicition line where the failure number increases as time increases as well.
+The predicition is relatively similar due to the data points slowly back and forth for its time between failure.

 ### Geometric Model Results
 <img src = "pictures/GeometricAnalysis.png" alt = "GeometricAnalysis.png" width = "700"/>

+In our model results for geometric model, our the results displays the estimate of the model as well as the 95% confidnece interval from the start and then end points of the dataset.
+In addition it will contain the proportional constant, initial hazard rate,  Meant-Time-Before-Next-Failure (MTBNF) and the current purification level.

 ### Littlewood and Varral's Bayesian Reliability Model Prediction
 <img src = "pictures/LVBPred.png" alt = "LVBPred.png" width = "700"/>

+This graph represents the Littlewood and Varral Bayesian model of for the dataset 2.
+We can see the raw data as well as the predicition line where the failure number increases as time increases as well.
+This graph is quite similar to the geometric model but slightly different in the kolmogorov distance.

 ### Littlewood and Varral's Bayesian Reliability Model Results
 <img src = "pictures/LVBResult.png" alt = "LVBResult.png" width = "700"/>

+In our model results for the Littlewood and Varral Bayesian model of for the dataset 2.
+This model differed where the results ouputted where formatted to alpha, iteration count, Beta0, Beta1, and Optimum.
+This model our group changed the parameters of Beta0 and Beta1  in order to find a better predicition of the dataset.

 * As a note : The Jelinski Moranda De-Eutrophication, John Musa's Basic Execution Time, John Musa's Logarithmic Poisson, and Non-homogeneous Posisson Models were not applicable for our Dataset hence we only test Geometric and Littlewood and Varral's Bayesian Models